microsoft/vscode-octicons-font/README.md

 npm run build
 ```

 Output will be exported to a `dist` folder.
+You can alternately run `npm run dev` that will also generate a preview file.

 # Contributing